ingabire1/Githubproject/README.md

-# Githubproject
+# Github clone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+#### This is a Github clone website ,Current version:5th february 2019

+#### By **INGABIRE AIMEE SYLVIE**

+## Description

+This is an app where a user can fill a form with a Github username and see names and descriptions of that person's public repositories.Also a person can look for repositories

+## Setup/Installation Requirements

+## To access this webpage:

+- Connect to the internet
+- Open your browser
+- In your browser adress bar type the following
+- http//:ingabire1.github.io/Github
+- And there you have it

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:2000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding